 £94-£100 for 25 A3 sheets

 A 100% alpha-cellulose Baryta coated paper paper that contains OBAs with a distinct texture and a lovely fine art paper feel when holding the print.
-The texture is more pronounced that the Fotospeed Platinum Gloss Art Fibre and the level of sheen is similar to the Fotospeed Platinum Baryta.
+The texture is more pronounced than the Fotospeed Platinum Gloss Art Fibre (below) and the level of sheen is similar to the Fotospeed Platinum Baryta.
 When viewed in daylight next to Fotospeed Platinum Baryta 300, the latter has a slightly warmer tone, indeed the tone of this paper is similar to the Fotospeed Gloss Art Fibre.
-At 325 gsm, it has a decent heft and I felt the use of a wide margin to reduce the risk of head strike might be necessary.
+At 325 gsm, it has a decent heft though I felt the use of a wide margin to reduce the risk of head strike might be necessary.
 Shadow detail was very similar to the Fotospeed Platinum Baryta and marginally better than the Fotospeed Platinum Gloss Art Fibre, all three had similar levels of highlight detail.